AlonEirew/event-relation-resources/datasets.md

 # Cross-Document Datasets
-In this section listed all datasets centered at the task of event detection, event extraction and event-event relation extraction in the cross-document settings.
+In this section listed prominent datasets centered at the task of event detection, event extraction and event-event relation extraction.

 ## Table Of Contents